tremor-rs/tremor-runtime/README.md

 * Your events structure can not be represented by JSONesque data structures.
 (If unsure feel free to reach out and create a ticket and explain your use case - [codecs](docs/artefacts/codecs.md) are easy to write!)
 * Your onramps or offramps are not supported.
 (If you sitll wish to use tremor please reach out and create a ticket - [onramps](docs/artefacts/onramps.md) and [offramps](docs/artefacts/offramps.md) too are easy to write!)

+### Example use cases

+We provide some usage examples of this in the `docs/workshop` folder.
+Those examples include a `docker-compose.yaml` for running them and can serve as a starting point for deploying tremor.

 ## Building

 ### Docker